Reward is enough for convex MDPs: Discussion

 In this work we reformulated the convex MDP problem as a convex-concave game between the agent and another player that is producing costs (negative rewards) and proposed a meta-algorithm for solving it.

 We observed that many algorithms in the literature can be interpreted as instances of the meta-algorithm by selecting different pairs of subroutines employed by the policy and cost players.
 The Frank-Wolfe algorithm, which combines best response with FTL, was originally proposed for AL \cite{abbeel2004apprenticeship,zahavy2019apprenticeship} but can be used for any convex MDP problem as was suggested in \cite{hazan2019provably}.
+Cheung \cite{NEURIPS2019_a02ffd91} further studied the combination of FW with UCRL, proposed a novel gradient thresholding scheme and applied it to complex vectorial objectives.
 Zhang et al. \citep{zhang2020variational}, unified the problems of RL, AL, constrained MDPs with linear constraints and maximum entropy exploration under the framework of convex MDPs.
 We extended the framework to allow convex constraints (\cref{sec:constrained}) and explained the objective of GAIL as a convex MDP (\cref{subsec:vic}).
 We also discussed non convex objectives (\cref{sec:problem_formulation}) and analyzed unsupervised skill discovery via the maximization of mutual information (\cref{subsec:vic}) as a special case.
 Finally, we would like to point out a recent work by Geist et al. \citep{geist2021concave}, which was published concurrently to ours, and studies the convex MDP problem from the viewpoint of mean field games.

 There are also algorithms for convex MDPs that cannot be explained as instances of \cref{alg:meta}.
 In particular, Zhang et al. \citep{zhang2020variational} proposed a policy gradient algorithm for convex MDPs in which each step of policy gradient involves solving a new saddle point problem (formulated using the Fenchel dual).
 This is different from our approach since we solve a single saddle point problem iteratively, and furthermore we have much more flexibility about which algorithms the policy player can use.
 Moreover, for the convergence guarantee \citep[Theorem 4.5]{zhang2020variational} to hold, the saddle point problem has to be solved exactly, while in practice it is only solved approximately \citep[Algorithm 1]{zhang2020variational}, which hinders its sample efficiency.
 Fenchel duality has also been used in off policy evaluation (OPE) in \citep{nachum2019dualdice,yang2020off}.
 The difference between these works and ours is that we train a policy to minimize an objective, while in OPE a target policy is fixed and its value is estimated from data produced by a behaviour policy.